Everyone is talking about the new Instapot and I am sure you too came here looking for Instant Pot review. Right?

 Forgetting the Inner Pot

 Call it a simple human error or just absent mindedness, but people tend to fill the pot with all the ingredients and just completely forget about the inner pot.
 This results in one damaged instapot and no food.
 Such mistakes can be avoided by always keeping the inner pot in line with the pot itself.
+That is how I store mine, with the liner inside.
+Just watch the posts in many of the facebook groups and this is very common.
+Sad, sad day when this happens.

 Undermining the Seal